gosub-com/Zurfur/README.md

 By default, functions pass parameters by immutable reference.
 The exception is that small structs may be passed by value when it is more efficient to do so.

-    pub func Test(a      float64,   // Pass by value since that's more efficient s      MyStruct,  // Pass by value or reference whichever is more efficient ms mut MyStruct,  // Pass by reference, preserve `ro` fields rs ref MyStruct,  // Pass by reference, nothing is preserved
+    pub fun Test( a      float64,   // Pass by value since that's more efficient s      MyStruct,  // Pass by value or reference whichever is more efficient ms mut MyStruct,  // Pass by reference, preserve `ro` fields rs ref MyStruct,  // Pass by reference, nothing is preserved